google-marketing-solutions/vigenair/README.md

         * Each variant added to the render queue will be presented as a card in a sidebar that will open from the right-hand-side of the page.
 The card contains the thumbnail of the variant's first segment, along with the variant title, list of segments contained within it, its duration and chosen render settings (audio settings, Demand Gen assets choice and desired formats).
         * Variants where the user had manually modified the preselected segments will be displayed with the score greyed out and with the suffix `(modified)` appended to the variant's title.
         * Users cannot add the same variant with the *exact same segment selection and rendering settings* more than once to the render queue.
-        * Users can always remove variants from the render queue which they no longer desire via the dedicated `X` button per card.
+        * Users can always remove variants from the render queue which they no longer desire via the dedicated button per card.
         * Clicking on a variant in the render queue will *load* its settings into the *video preview* and *segments list* views, allowing users to preview the variant once more.
 5. Clicking on the `Render` button inside the render queue will render the variants in their desired formats and settings via the Combiner service Cloud Function (writing `render.json` to GCS, which serves as the input to the service, and the output is a `combos.json` file.
-Both files are stored in the same folder as the input video, while *rendered* variants will be placed in a `<timestamp>-combos` subfolder below the root video folder).
+Both files, along with the *rendered* variants, are stored in a `<timestamp>-combos` subfolder below the root video folder).
 6. The UI continuously queries GCS for updates.
 Once a `combos.json` is available, the final videos and all associated assets will be displayed.
 Users can also preview the final videos and select the ones they would like to upload into Google Ads / YouTube.

 ## How to Contribute